Neural nets with implicit layers

 Also, declarative networks, bi-level optimization and other ingenious uses of the implicit function theorem

 NB: This is different to the implicit representation method.
-Since implicit layers and implicit representation layers also occur in the same problems (such as ML PDES) this avoidable terminological confusion will haunt us.
+Since implicit layers and implicit representations also occur in the same problems (such as some PINNS) avoidable terminological confusion will haunt us.

-A beautiful explanation of what is special about differentiating systems at equilibrium is Blondel et al. (2021).
+Say your model includes an iterative step, e.g. “optimise this to convergence”.
+How do we learn with such a thing?
+The good old Implicit function theorem.
+A beautiful explanation of what is special about differentiating systems at convergence is Blondel et al. (2021).

 For further tutorial-form background, see the NeurIPS 2020 tutorial, Deep Implicit Layers - Neural ODEs, Deep Equilibrium Models, and Beyond, by Zico Kolter, David Duvenaud, and Matt Johnson or ADCME: Automatic Differentiation for Implicit Operators.